CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

-This is the first example we have seen of a **semantic error**: the code is *syntactically* valid and runs without producing an error message, but it doesn’t do what *thought* or *wanted* it to do.
+This is the first example we have seen of a **semantic error**: the code is *syntactically* valid and runs without producing an error message, but it doesn’t do what we *thought* or *wanted* it to do.
 In this case, Python's rule about what commas mean doesn't exactly match what we might assume about them based on using commas in everyday writing.